bhanuprakasheagala/Cpp-Programming/README.md

 # LearningCpp

 This Repo is intended to keep my learning progress on the topics of CPP.
-The topics that are both important and useful in real world applications.
+The main ideal for C++ Programming is to express concepts(ideas, notions, etc.) from a design directly in code.
+#### Represent ideas, relationships among ideas in code
+#### Represent independent ideas independently in code
+#### Keep simple things simple without making complex things impossible.

-## Demo Programs Folder
+## DemoPrograms Folder
 ### Template Programming
 Templates are used for generic metaprogramming when a specific pattern or behaviour shall be provided to an arbitrary set of different types.
 Templates are used by the compiler as code generators to build type safe data containers.